-In all cases in which Generator g's Day-Ahead minimum operating level deviates from the average of the previous seven days' Day-Ahead minimum operating levels for the same hour by less than 5 MW (i.e., if |AvgBidMinGen{g,h,i} - BidMinGen{g,i}| < 5 MW) or by less than 10% (i.e., if both BidMinGen{g,i} < $1.1 \times$ AvgBidMinGen{g,h,i} and BidMinGen{g,i} > $0.9 \times$ AvgBidMinGen{g,h,i}), and in all cases in which $AvgBidMinGen{g,h,i}$ cannot be calculated because minimum operating levels were not submitted for Generator g in the Day-Ahead Market for hour h on any of the seven days preceding the day containing hour i, the $SR{g,h,i}$ value will be calculated using the primary method.
+AvgBidMinGeng,h,i = The average minimum operating level submitted in the Day-Ahead Market for hour h on the seven days preceding the day containing hour i, in MW, excluding any days for which a minimum operating level was not submitted in the Day-Ahead Market for Generator g, for hour h; and and in all cases in which $AvgBidMinGen{g,h,i}$ cannot be calculated because minimum operating levels were not submitted for Generator g in the Day-Ahead Market for hour h on any of the seven days preceding the day containing hour i, the $SR{g,h,i}$ value will be calculated using the primary method.
 Otherwise, the $SR{g,h,i}$ value will be calculated using the alternative method.